July 17, 1994: The day French tennis legend Jean Borotra passed away

 The following year, he finished runner-up to Lacoste at the All England Club, before reclaiming the singles title in 1926.
 In 1928, Borotra became the first foreign player to win the Australian Championship (he remained the only one until Guillermo Vilas’ success in 1978).
 He claimed his fourth major title at Roland-Garros in 1931 but never broke through at the US Championships (the former name of the US Open), he was prevented from lifting the trophy by Lacoste in his only final appearance, in 1926 (6-4, 6-0, 6-4).
 In total, Borotra lost six Grand Slam finals, four against Lacoste, and two against another Musketeer, Henri Cochet.

-Despite these amazing results, Borotra’s most famous achievement was to be a part of the French Davis Cup team that remained undefeated between 1927 and 1932, winning six consecutive titles.
+Despite these amazing results, Borotra’s most famous achievement was being a member of the French Davis Cup team that remained undefeated between 1927 and 1932, winning six consecutive titles.
 As long as Lacoste was playing, Borotra mainly played doubles, partnering Cochet or Jacques Brugnon, but from 1930 onwards, he played singles, losing a famous five-set combat to Fred Perry in 1931 (4-6, 10-8, 6-0, 4-6, 6-4).

 In total, Borotra won 85 tournaments throughout his career, including 59 titles in France and made his last Davis Cup appearance in 1947 at the age of 50.
 Borotra, a true tennis lover, played tennis almost until the end of his life and played his last match at the veteran doubles event at Wimbledon at the age of 87.
 According to the French paper Le Monde, the Bounding Basque had even imagined dying on the tennis court.